PermutaTriangle/Tilings/README.rst

 any subset of these strategies to search for a combinatorial specification.
 This can be done by creating a ``TileScopePack``.

-We have prepared a number of curated pack of strategies that we find to be rather effective.
+We have prepared a number of curated packs of strategies that we find to be rather effective.
 These can accessed as class methods on ``TileScopePack``.
 They are: